sociozat/sociozat/docs/readme.md

 #### To build for production
 ```
-revel build -a sozluk/ -t sozluk-app/ -m prod
+revel build -a sociozat/ -t sociozat-app/ -m prod
 ```

-Go will build the app inside sozluk-app. you can run `run.sh` to start web server
+Go will build the app inside sociozat-app. you can run `run.sh` to start web server

 ## Folder Structure Design